maximilian-salomon/mdxplain/README.md

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+## Acknowledgments

+This project was developed with assistance from Claude-4-Sonnet and Cursor AI.